Ascend-Research/Qua2SeDiMo/README.md

 Additional directories with content:
 1) `dag_plots` contains PNG images of what the PixArt, Hunyuan, DiT, SDv1.5 and SDXL denoiser architectures look like as Directed Acyclic Graphs.
 The PixArt and Hunyuan images cover a subset of the transformer layers due to a rendering issue with graphviz.
+2) `sample_images` contains the generated images we use in our paper's figures.

 The rest of this README concerns quantized diffusion model inference and sampling quantization configurations.